Ukrainian Short-term Fellowships

 5. Ukrainian Short-Term Fellowships are intended to cover subsistence and travel costs to the host lab for the Fellow only.
 The daily subsistence allowance is calculated at €100 per day and a non-negotiable fixed amount of €12,000 for a stay of up to 4 months, will be provided.

-6. Applications may be made at any time within the 2022 year.
+6. Applications may be made at any time.
 If the application is successful the Fellowship can start as soon as is practicably possible, but should in any case start within 6 months of the Fellowship being awarded.
 Any delay will require the authorization of the Chairperson of the FEBS Fellowships Committee.

 7. The application process is handled via the online application system.